Ask Dental Care of Anthem Crossroads if our services are right for youMake an Appointment

 In order to perform safe and comfortable dental procedures, your dentist will sometimes need to numb a part of your mouth in order to perform an invasive procedure.
 In this instance the dentist will inject a local anesthesia, like Lidocaine, into your gums or inner cheek.

 There are two kinds of numbing injections.
-A block injection numbs an entire region of your mouth, such as one side of your lower jaw.
-An infiltration injection numbs a smaller area.
-This is the area near where the injection was given.
+The first is a block injection which numbs an entire region of your mouth, such as one side of your lower jaw.
+The other is an infiltration injection which numbs a smaller area near where the injection was given.

-We'll make sure your dental procedures are as pain-free as possible.
-Call Dental Care of Anthem Crossroads at 623-231-3009 to schedule an appointment.
+The dental team at Dental Care of Anthem Crossroads will make sure your dental procedures are as pain-free as possible.
+For more information on local anesthesia, call us at 623-231-3009 to schedule an appointment.